nicholasjclark/MRFcov/README.md

 Overview
 --------

-The `MRFcov` package provides functions for approximating node interaction parameters of undirected Markov Random Fields graphs.
-Models can incorporate covariates (a class of models known as *Conditional Markov Random Fields*; following methods developed by Cheng *et al* 2014 and Lindberg 2016), allowing users to estimate how interactions between nodes in the graph are predicted to change across covariate gradients.
+The `MRFcov` package provides functions for approximating node interaction parameters of undirected Markov Random Fields (MRF) graphs.
+Models can incorporate covariates (a class of models known as [Conditional Markov Random Fields; CRFs](http://homepages.inf.ed.ac.uk/csutton/publications/crftut-fnt.pdf); following methods developed by Cheng *et al* 2014 and Lindberg 2016), allowing users to estimate how interactions between nodes in the graph are predicted to change across covariate gradients.
+In principle, these models are similar to joint species distribution models in that variance in species' occurrences can be partitioned into abiotic and biotic drivers.
+However, a key difference is that `MRFCov` models produce directly interpretable coefficients for determining the relative importances of these drivers.
 At present, only binary response variables can be included (1s and 0s), though models accomodating different data structures may be added in future.

-Markov random fields interaction parameters are approximated using separate regressions for individual nodes (species) within a joint modelling framework.
-Because all combinations of covariates and additional nodes are included as predictor variables in node-specific regressions, variable selection is required to reduce overfitting and add sparsity.
+MRF and CRF interaction parameters are approximated using separate regressions for individual species within a joint modelling framework.
+Because all combinations of covariates and additional species are included as predictor variables in node-specific regressions, variable selection is required to reduce overfitting and add sparsity.
 This is accomplished through LASSO penalization using functions in the [penalized](https://cran.r-project.org/web/packages/penalized/index.html) package.

 *This project is licensed under the terms of the GNU General Public License (GNU GPLv3)*